mjg123/mjg123.github.io/_posts/2017-10-04-AppCDS-and-Clojure.md

 Application CDS, [described here](https://bugs.openjdk.java.net/browse/JDK-8185996), (I'll call it AppCDS from now on) is like regular CDS - it performs classloading and bytecode verification and caches the result.
 But this time it does it to any classes you specify, not just core Java classes.

 **NB:** AppCDS is currently a "commercial" feature of Java, which means that you should not use it *in production* unless you have paid for a license.
 Experimenting, and use while developing is clearly not "production".
-Furthermore, at Java One this week Mark Cavage announced that Oracle has committed to opening up all the commercial features of the JVM, so I would expect this to change in the future.
+Furthermore, at Java One this week [Mark Cavage](https://www.youtube.com/watch?v=UNg9lmk60sg) confirmed that Oracle has committed to opening up all the commercial features of the Oracle JVM, as [proposed by Mark Reinhold](http://mail.openjdk.java.net/pipermail/discuss/2017-September/004281.html) last month.
+So I think it's something worth looking at right away.

 With that said, lets do it.
 Create a list of loaded classes: